Genting Sempah–Genting Highlands Highway

-The Genting Sempah–Genting Highlands Highway is the main highway from Genting Sempah to Genting Highlands, Malaysia, a mountain resort and entertainment park.
+The Genting Sempah–Genting Highlands Highway (also called Genting Highway) is the main highway from Genting Sempah to Genting Highlands, Malaysia, a mountain resort and entertainment park.
 This is a private highway owned by Genting Berhad.
 The speed limit of the highway is 50 km/h (31 mph).

 Route background

 The Genting Sempah–Genting Highlands Highway begins at the downhill Genting Sempah near EXIT 803 on E8 Kuala Lumpur–Karak Expressway (kilometre 17.6).
 Its terminus (kilometre zero) is at Genting Highlands summit.
+Climbing the Titiwangsa Range around 600 m at Genting Sempah to Genting Highlands with an altitude of 1,600 m above sea level, can resulting a steep road gradient, ranging between 10% and 16%, with some hit 12%.
+Road sections also configured as a dual carriageway (2+2).

 History

 The Genting Sempah–Genting Highlands Highway used to be a private highway owned by Genting Highlands Resort.
 Construction of the access road to Genting Highlands began on 18 August 1965 and took four years to complete from Genting Sempah to Mount Ulu Kali's peak.
 The access road finally opened on 31 March 1969 in conjunction with the official laying of the foundation stone for the Genting Hotel (the then Highlands Hotel) by the then-Prime Minister Tunku Abdul Rahman Putra Al-Haj.
 In 2001, a new bypass Chin Swee Bypass was designed as a downhill route from the summit to the downhill Chin Swee Caves Temple was constructed and completed in 2005.
 The construction of the new bypass was regarded as one of the most astonishing engineering projects in Malaysia.

 In 2021 and 2022, Genting Sempah was closed due to landslides caused by heavy rains that were exacerbated by climate change.